 - Blames: Shows what revision and author last modified a specified set of lines of a file.
 This information can be used to track the original commit that introduced a piece of code.

-- total number of commits
+- commits count

-- total number of different authors
+- different authors count

 - creation time

 - lines of code (from the commit details)